 - We rely so much on our phones for cameras these days, but don’t take any chances and pack a camera to record your baby’s precious first moments in the world.

 Still worried about what to pack?
-Print off our handy checklist now, and take a look at this real mum advice with the items you’re most likely to forget.
+Print off our handy checklist now:.